kubernetes/website/content/en/docs/setup/_index.md

 You can deploy a Kubernetes cluster on a local machine, cloud, on-prem datacenter; or choose a managed Kubernetes cluster.
 You can also create custom solutions across a wide range of cloud providers, or bare metal environments.

-More simply, you can create a Kubernetes cluster in learning and production environments.
+More simply, you can create a Kubernetes cluster in either learning or production environments.

 {{% /capture %}}